 isoTROPIC Independent Research Group

-isoTROPIC is a permanent Max Planck Independent Research Group opened at the Max Planck Institute for the Science of Human History in 2022.
+isoTROPIC is a permanent Max Planck Independent Research Group opened at the Max Planck Institute of Geoanthropology in 2022.
 It is a research centre focused on using insights about the history of our species from across the global tropics (Greek iso = ‘equal’) to help practically inform conservation concerns and planning in the present.

 Located in Jena, the isoTROPIC group builds on a long history of German scientific exploration of the tropics.
 Alexander von Humboldt, who regularly visited Jena for academic interaction with Friedrich Schiller and Johann von Goethe, was one of the first European scientists to recognise the impacts of human land-use change on tropical deforestation and its associated climatic effects.
 Today, the isoTROPIC group sits at the nexus of three Max Planck Institutes in Jena, and has close connections with Universität Köln, institutions all united by an interest in tropical pasts, presents, and futures.